n6garcia/Garcias-Game-of-Life/README.md

 I am interested in creating another version of conway's game of life in order to examine a theoretical framework I created.
 ## The Huilon Theory
 A Huilon is a theoretical framework for an idea of a particle beneath Planck's Constant.
-A quark would then be then made of Huilons and forces to move quarks could be researched.
+A quark would then be made of Huilons and forces to move quarks could be researched.
 Huilons exist in I space or Imaginary Space.
 Huilons are a Imaginary Topological space. the set I of imaginary numbers is the basis of negative space.